Frequently Asked Questions | Mainstar Trust

 What are your hours?

-Our Customer Service Department is available from 8:00am to 4:30pm Central time.
+Our Customer Service Department is available from 8:00am to 4:30pm Monday thru Thursday and 8:00am to 3:00pm on Friday.
 Mainstar Trust observes the same holiday schedule as the Federal Reserve Bank.

 Will Mainstar Trust accept documents using the cloud?